pic

 Lumbar Interbody Fusion

-Lumbar Interbody Fusion services offered in Mount Laurel, Sewell, Galloway, Wall, Vineland and West Orange, NJ
+Lumbar Interbody Fusion services offered in Mount Laurel, Sewell, Galloway, Wall and Vineland, NJ

 Lower back pain can keep you from your favorite activities.
 But lumbar interbody fusion surgery can improve your quality of life and provide lasting relief.
 At Coastal Spine, expert spine surgeons specialize in anterior and posterior lumbar interbody fusion.
-Call the office in Mount Laurel, Swell, Galloway, Wall Township, Vineland, or West Orange, New Jersey, today to request a back surgery consultation or make your appointment online.
+Call the office in Mount Laurel, Swell, Galloway, Wall Township, or Vineland New Jersey, today to request a back surgery consultation or make your appointment online.

 Lumbar Interbody Fusion Q & A